cloudfoundry-attic/csi-plugins-release/CSI_SUPPORT.md

 ### Components of the Cloud Foundry CSI Integration

-* [csibroker](https://github.com/cloudfoundry/csibroker) is a generic Open Service Broker API (OSBAPI) service broker that translates OSBAPI service instances and service bindings into calls to the CSI controller plugin.
-For folks familiar with the kubernetes CSI integration, csibroker fulfills a similar function to the k8s [external-provisioner](https://github.com/kubernetes-csi/external-provisioner) container. csibroker must be configured with
+* **[csibroker](https://github.com/cloudfoundry/csibroker)** is a generic Open Service Broker API (OSBAPI) service broker that translates OSBAPI service instances and service bindings into calls to the CSI controller plugin.
+For folks familiar with the kubernetes CSI integration, csibroker fulfills a similar function to the k8s [external-provisioner](https://github.com/kubernetes-csi/external-provisioner) container.
+It is not strictly necessary to use csibroker as-is, but we hope to make it generic enough to bridge the gap between the OSBAPI and the CSI Controller interface.
+If you find areas that require enhancement to meet your needs, please let us know in a [github issue](https://github.com/cloudfoundry/csi-plugins-release/issues). csibroker must be configured with
   - connection information that tells it where to find the CSI Controller plugin
   - a service catalog that maps human readable service and plan offerings into CSI ControllerCreateVolume data payloads (TBD in the current csibroker)
-  It is not strictly necessary to use csibroker as-is, but we hope to make it generic enough to bridge the gap between the OSBAPI and the CSI Controller interface.
-If you find areas that require enhancement to meet your needs, please let us know in a [github issue](https://github.com/cloudfoundry/csi-plugins-release/issues)
+* **volman** The Diego Volume Manager (volman) contains a new ["CSI Plugin Discoverer"](https://github.com/cloudfoundry/volman/blob/master/voldiscoverers/csiplugin_discoverer.go) that is responsible for discovering and connecting to Node plugins available on the Diego cell.
+Node plugins must advertise themselves to Diego by placing a json spec file in a predetermined path on the cell.
+(Typically this path is `/var/vcap/data/csiplugins` but it can be modified in a BOSH property on the `rep` job.)

 ## Deployment Considerations